sonic-needlemouse/Severstal_hackaton_March_2022/README.md

 ## **Structure of the repository**
-- notebooks - папка для ноутбуков с решениями
-- 0_data_prepare.ipynb - ноутбук где обрабатываются и объединяются данные и выгружаются в pkl
-- auto_eda.ipynb - авто EDA
+- EDA.ipynb - Jupyter notebook with EDA
-- 2_lama_2.ipynb - Light Auto ML решение
+- Fact_PDZ_prediction.ipynb - Jupyter notebook with ML for contractors debt prediction
-- 7_model_tatget_log_exp_metric_another_reg.ipynb - лучшее решение после окончания хакатона (с логарифмированием и регуляризацией параметром reg_lambda (скор: 0.5423 / 0.5391)
-- submits - папка для хранения сабмитов (csv-файл + ноутбук в zip-архиве)
-- presentations.md - некоторые наиболее интересные скриншоты презентаций топ-7 участников.
+- PDZ_prediction_30_days_and_60_90.ipynb - Jupyter notebook with ML for contractors debt prediction within certaqin time window: 30 days, from 60 to 90 days
+- my_functions.py - py file with self-made functions
+- severstal_04_main.zip - zip file with all data: internal dataframes, all jupyter notebooks, py files.
+Just download it.
+Unzip.
+And it's ready for work!
+- Final_presentation.pdf - final presentation of our team ("JEDAI").